jkim057/beerhere/README.md

 1. Need to create scroll bar to view other results.

 #### Unsorted notes:
 1. There is a ``` index.js:1 Warning: Failed prop type: The prop `to` is marked as required in `Link`, but its value is `undefined`. ``` issue listed in my console.log, but does not critically break code as of right now.
+Will address in the future.

-I do ## Sources:
+## Resources:
-1. Created react App with : https://github.com/facebook/create-react-appneed to address it in the future.
+1. Created react App with : https://github.com/facebook/create-react-appneed